un-ts/toml-tools/README.md

 - **Validating Toml versus a given schema**.
 - **Providing content assist in a Toml file**.

-These scenarios could not be implemented well using most existing Toml to Json compilers, for example:
+These scenarios canno be implemented (well) using most existing Toml to Json compilers, for example:

 - **Lost comments information**.